Pacemaker: Transvenous pacing (temporary)

 Transvenous pacing, when used for temporary pacing, is an alternative to transcutaneous pacing.
 A pacemaker wire is placed into a vein, under sterile conditions, and then passed into either the right atrium or right ventricle.
 The pacing wire is then connected to an external pacemaker outside the body.
 Transvenous pacing is often used as a bridge to permanent pacemaker placement.
 It can be kept in place until a permanent pacemaker is implanted or until there is no longer a need for a pacemaker and then it is removed.

 Permanent transvenous pacing

-Permanent pacing with an implantable pacemaker involves transvenous placement of one or more pacing electrodes within a chamber, or chambers, of the heart, while the pacemaker is implanted inside the skin under the clavicle.
+Permanent pacing with an implantable pacemaker involves transvenous placement of one or more pacing electrodes within a chamber, or chambers, of the heart, while the pacemaker is implanted under the skin below the clavicle.
 The procedure is performed by incision of a suitable vein into which the electrode lead is inserted and passed along the vein, through the valve of the heart, until positioned in the chamber.
 The procedure is facilitated by fluoroscopy which enables the physician to view the passage of the electrode lead.
 After satisfactory lodgement of the electrode is confirmed, the opposite end of the electrode lead is connected to the pacemaker generator.

 There are three basic types of permanent pacemakers, classified according to the number of chambers involved and their basic operating mechanism: